devxpod/GDC/readme.md

 ### Aliases
 * awsl - invokes aws cli with endpoint set to localstack
 ### Commands
-* start-ls.sh - starts localstack container
+* start-ls.sh [-h|host|internal] - starts localstack container in specified mode.
+If not specified will attempt to autodetect.
-* stop-ls.sh - stops localstack container
+* stop-ls.sh [-h|host|internal] - starts localstack container in specified mode.
+If not specified will attempt to autodetect.

+## Auth0
+### Commands
+* start-auth0.sh [-h|host|internal] - starts auth0 mock container in specified mode.
+If not specified will attempt to autodetect.
+* stop-auth0.sh [-h|host|internal] - stops auth0 mock container.
+If not specified will attempt to autodetect.

 ## Bitwarden